kehinde-am/kenny-portfolio/README.md

-# Vue 3 + TypeScript + Vite
-## My Portflio built with Vue.js, Typescript and Vite for bundling. 🚀
+## My Portflio built with Vue.js, Typescript and Vite  🚀